26 May 2016

-This paper explores important characteristics of the Hungarian legislation from 2011 to 2014 through publicly accessible online administrative data.
-Our focus is on comparing the 2011-2014 period to former years.
-The CRCB published its first analysis in 2014, which examined the quality of the Hungarian legislation.
-Our report for 2015 is not a simple repetition and update.
-Compared to last year’s report we extended and deepened our analysis in several areas.
-We not only analyse the read more
+This research explores important characteristics of the Hungarian legislation from 2010 through publicly accessible online administrative data.
+Our focus is measuring the quality of legislation, analysing its trends since 2006.
+The CRCB published its first analysis in July 2014 on the period of 1998-2012, which examined the quality of the Hungarian legislation.
+Our reports are not simple repetitions and updates.
+We extended and deepened our analysis in several areas.
+For instance, conserning the report of read more

 Alejandro Ferrando Gamir